Updated Winter 2021

 Testing when it’s cured is the most important test in most cases.

-4. Titebond – This is a brand that is recommended for chemically sensitive folks.
-I had already picked Roo Glue before I got a chance to test it.
-My sofa was made with this and it worked out well for me.
-(Easy to find at hardware stores and on Amazon).
+This is a brand that is often recommended for chemically sensitive folks as a safe adhesive.
+I had already picked Roo Glue for my chemical-free house before I got a chance to test it.

 Out of the Titebonds, Titebond III technically has the lowest VOC level of the 3 main types of this brand’s wood glues.
-But that doesn’t mean it will be best for everyone when cured.
+It comes in at 5.6 g/l VOC.

 I would start here with the testing, since it’s inexpensive and easy to order from Amazon and find in stores.